 The use of any software, licence keys/serial numbers, computer readable dataset, courseware or other similar material (referred to below as the Product) issued or otherwise made available to members of the University is subject to the following conditions:

 - Users must not produce, distribute or use unauthorised copies of the Product.
 This constitutes software piracy which is an act of copyright infringement and is illegal.

-- Users must ensure that all the requirements/terms and conditions of the agreements, contracts and licences under which the Product is held by the Institution will be adhered to.
-Copies of the relevant agreements, contracts and licences may be seen by application to the School or Department which made Product available.
-Terms and conditions of use for Product made available by IT Services can be viewed under the relevant headings at https://warwick.ac.uk/services/its/servicessupport/software/list/ and Users must review these prior to using the Product.
+- Users must ensure that all the requirements/terms and conditions of the agreements, contracts and licences under which the Product is held will be adhered to.
+When the Product is provided by the University, copies of the relevant agreements, contracts and licences may be seen by application to the School or Department that made the Product available.
+Terms and conditions of use for Product made available by IT Services can viewed under the relevant headings at https:// warwick.ac.uk/services/its/servicessupport/software/list/.
+If the user obtains the Product directly from the publisher, e.g. via download from publisher’s website, then the publisher will provide the terms and conditions prior to installation and users will be asked to read and accept.
+Users must review & understand these prior to using the Product.

 - Users must adhere to all regulations governing the use of any service involved in the provision of access to the Product, whether these services are controlled by the University of Warwick or by some other organisation.